 All models use a seven-speed dual-clutch PDK transmission and ‘Porsche Traction Management’ all-wheel drive.

 The Macan range has received some chassis tweaks aimed at giving it a better ride/handling balance and superior steering feedback.

-The Porsche Active Suspension Management (PASM) system, standard on the S and GTS and optional on the base model, has also received some tweaks.
+The Porsche Active Suspension Management (PASM) system, standard on the T, S and GTS and optional on the base model, has also received some tweaks.

 The GTS picks up standard sport air suspension, which lowers the body by 10mm.
 Porsche says it’s 10 per cent more rigid on the front axle and 15 per cent firmer on the rear axle.

 The range-topper is also available with an optional GTS Sport package, which adds 21-inch ‘GT design’ wheels with performance tyres, as well as Porsche Torque Vectoring Plus.